jwds1978/jwds1978.github.io/_posts/2017-03-11-rigors-of-war.md

 as such markings go away within 15 minutes or so, there's not an issue with the device itself.

-The device was custom-designed to off-load weight from that knee.&nbsp; Given the damage to that knee, and its extreme instability, a rather large amount of force is required in order to move and keep me leg in the proper alignment.&nbsp; Therefore, it's to be expected, there will be some degree of marking and such after removing the device.&nbsp; Said markings are only considered an issue if they don't go away within a relatively short period of time.
+The device was custom-designed to off-load weight from that knee.&nbsp; Given the damage to that knee, and its extreme instability, a rather large amount of force is required in order to move and keep the leg in the proper alignment.&nbsp; Therefore, it's to be expected, there will be some degree of marking and such after removing the device.&nbsp; Said markings are only considered an issue if they don't go away within a relatively short period of time.

 With that said, I've been walking a lot more lately than I have in some time&hellip;&nbsp; My leg, it's not happy with me; at all.